 You can see how silly it is to believe that Peter is the rock on which the church is built.
 There are also so many other passages in the Bible teaching that God and Christ are the rock.
 One count was 59 other Bible passages.

 A Bible verse can rightfully be taken out of its context regarding its meaning only if the text itself indicates such.
 However, no such indication is made for these.
-It is evident, therefore, that the one Bible verse, Matthew 16:18, which the Roman Catholic church takes out of context, does not prove that Peter is the rock Christ’s church is built on.
+Therefore, it is clearly seen that the one Bible verse, Matthew 16:18, which the Roman Catholic church takes out of context, does not prove that Peter is the rock Christ’s church is built on.